kjkazinski/NetWebDevelopmentClassProject/README.md

 ```

 The project could have been tested, but as this project used the *Northwind database class project* the project does **not** send the confirmation email and a few more steps will be required to "wire up" the project.

+## Set Up Registration and Confirmation Email

+The *Northwind database class project* requires other changes to allow the user to register, send and recieve a conformation email

 ### Changes to *Startup.cs*